Be Marketable — and Ready to Meet the Needs of Today's Inclusive Schools

-Off-campus graduate education students are eligible for Point Park’s tuition discount being offered for all certificate and master's degree education programs.
-This tuition discount is approximately 35* percent below the standard rate for master's degree programs and 26* percent below the standard rate for certificate programs.
+Students are eligible for Point Park’s tuition discount being offered for all certificate and master's degree education programs.
+This tuition discount is approximately 47 percent below the standard rate for master's degree programs.

 New and returning education certificate and master's degree students will receive this lower tuition rate as follows: